 Testosterone, Oestrogen and Progesterone (the hormones you will remove if you neuter your dog) are present in all dogs in varying degree given the dogs sex, male or female.
 These hormones give the dog it's sex but also greatly influence other things too.
 A dogs boldness, confidence, calmness, shyness, reactivity, nervousness, fearfulness and eventual social maturity (1.5 - 3 years old dependent on breed) is profoundly affected by these hormones.

 So, if you do decide to neuter or spay your dog you do not want to do it until they have reached social maturity, male and female.
-This would be two years old for a smaller breed, up to three years old for a giant breed dog (unless a genuine serious behavioural/clinical reason makes it imperative).
+This would be 1.5 - 2 years old for a smaller breed, and up to three years old for a giant breed dog (unless a genuine serious behavioural/clinical reason makes it imperative).
 If you are spaying a female dog make sure you carry it out three months after their last season (midway between seasons), as this allows the dogs hormonal and bodily parameters to return to normal before you carry it out, if you don't, later behavioural problems due to hormonal in-balances may be the result.

 Far to many dogs are being neutered and spayed too early in their lives, at the risk of future serious behavioural and indeed physical problems.